Will Your Bulbs Bloom for More Than One Year?

 Spring-Blooming Bulbs That Can Be Perennial

-If the growing conditions are good, which means the bulbs are planted into well-drained soil that is never soggy, these bulbs will usually bloom for several years before gradually declining.
-In ideal conditions, some tulips (such as Darwin hybrids and Fosteriana) may rebloom for 5 years or more.
+If the growing conditions are favorable, which means the bulbs are planted into well-drained soil that is never soggy, the following list of bulbs will usually bloom for several years before gradually declining.
+When growing conditions are ideal, some tulips (such as Darwin hybrids and Fosteriana) may rebloom for 5 years or more.
+In areas where the soil tends to be heavy and can stay wet for many months at a time, it's best to treat all of these bulbs as annuals.

 Spring-Blooming Bulbs That Should Be Treated As Annuals